Cluster Articles Cannibalize Each Other's Keywords

 Some SEO tooling recommends “write 5 articles on related sub-topics.”
 Naive execution produces overlapping articles instead of distinct sub-intents.
 The tool’s advice was directional; the execution missed the differentiation.

-How to spot it: You followed a tool’s “topic cluster” suggestion and produced multiple articles in one batch.
-Re-read the suggestions; check if they actually mapped to distinct intents.
+How to spot it: you followed a tool’s “topic cluster” suggestion and produced multiple articles in one batch.
+Re-read the suggestions and check whether they actually mapped to distinct intents.

 Shortest path to fix

 Ordered by ROI.
-Step 1 finds the cannibalization; Steps 2-3 resolve it.
+Step 1 confirms the cannibalization; Steps 2 to 4 resolve it.

-Step 1: Find cannibalization pairs in Search Console
+Step 1: Confirm cannibalization pairs in Search Console

 Step 2: Pick the pillar per cluster

-For each cannibalization group, decide which becomes the canonical pillar:
+For each cannibalization group, decide which page becomes the canonical pillar:

 1. Highest current ranking (Google already prefers it)